AlinaGoaga/CV/README.md

 ## Personal interests

 - Trekking: from the majestic peaks of Nepal to the green landscapes of Hampstead Heath in summer, as long as I'm in nature I'm happy
-- Japan and japanese culture: minimalism, delicious food, amazing tech - need I say more?
+- Japan and Japanese culture: minimalism, delicious food, amazing tech - need I say more?
-- Aviation: still dreaming of getting that private pilot licence, for now happy to have made it back on solid groud safe and sound after my lessons on a Cessna
+- Aviation: still dreaming of getting that private pilot licence, for now happy to have made it back on solid ground after my lessons on a Cessna